Selling internationally? Avoid unnecessary currency conversions, pay suppliers, and transfer currency balances with this new service

-The World Account allows online sellers and other businesses to receive funds from a range of sources, including cross-border sales, make international payments, and hold balances in different currencies.
+The World Account allows online sellers and other businesses to receive funds from a range of sources, including cross-border sales, make international and local payments, and hold balances in different currencies.
 Sellers can also can pay suppliers directly, and transfer instantly between currency balances.
 This is a big step up from a receiving account, which is solely for repatriating funds.

 Opening traditional overseas bank accounts tends to be a long, drawn out process and they tend to have lots of restrictions.
-The World Account is also a faster, cheaper and easier alternative.
-There’s a quick and simple signup process, then you can set up accounts in multiple currencies with no monthly fee to operate them.
+The World Account is a faster, cheaper and easier alternative.
+There’s a quick and simple signup process which provides instant access to accounts, for business purposes, in multiple currencies with no monthly fee to operate them.

 How does it benefit sellers?

 One of the biggest benefits to sellers is that they can pay suppliers, or their international VAT liabilities, straight from an account balance in a foreign currency.
-This cuts out unnecessary conversions, which will come as a relief, as in the past sellers had to convert funds into their home currency, just to convert them back again to pay an overseas supplier in the same currency that they started with.
+This cuts out unnecessary conversions, which will come as a relief to sellers, as in the past they had to convert funds into their home currency, just to convert them back again to pay an overseas supplier in the same currency that they started with.

 Moving money between your different currency balances is also possible.
 With a World Account, if you want to pay a UK supplier but only have funds in USD, you can simply take, for example, $10,000 from your USD balance and transfer it into your GBP balance.
 The currency exchange will be made instantly, so you can proceed with the supplier payment, or just hold the funds in your account.

 A further benefit is that sellers can receive payments from any business, not just marketplaces and payment gateways.
 They can also receive payments from individuals, as long as it is a business transaction.
-This is useful for sellers who wholesale internationally, or have a side business with overseas customers, as they can use their World Account to receive direct payments from other businesses.
+This is useful for sellers who wholesale internationally, or have a side business with overseas customers, as they can use their World Account to receive direct payments from other businesses or individuals.

-These functions can be completed through a web browser or via a new mobile app.
-The app has the key the functions of the World Account browser interface, and gives sellers the flexibility to check balances and move funds between accounts on the move.
+The World Account can be accessed through a web browser or via a new mobile app.
+The app has all the key functions of the World Account browser interface, and gives sellers the flexibility to check balances and transfer funds between accounts on the move.

 Do I still need a receiving account?

-- They provide a better exchange rate when transferring international sales proceeds back home, compared to Amazon or PayPal, for example.
-You simply get more cash back in your home account, for a very minimal effort.
+- A better exchange rate when transferring international sales proceeds back home, compared to Amazon or PayPal, for example.
+You simply get more cash back in your home account, for very minimal effort.

-- They meet the requirement of some overseas marketplaces to have a local bank account to receive payment.
+- Meeting marketplace requirements for a local bank account to receive payment.

 Who can open a World Account?